The Shapies

 The Shapies is an Australian animated children's television series.
 Produced by Light Knights Productions, it first aired on 6 July 2002, on the Australian Nine Network and, in the United States, on PBS Kids and Animania.
 The series originally lasted for 26 episodes, with the series finale airing 30 December 2002.

 Format and premise

-The series is aimed at children aged four through eight.
+The series is aimed at children aged five to seven.

 It follows the adventures of the Shapies, a rock band consisting of ten different geometric shapes who have always wanted to be the best band in the whole wide world.
 They emerge from a toy box into the bedroom of a young boy named Zack.

 The series also consists of musical parts for each character, sung by Robert and Meika Robertson out of Island View Recording Studio in Coffs Harbour.
 Each one lasts over 2 minutes.